micahparker/ping-monitor/README.md

 ## License

-Open source project.
-See repository for licensing terms.
+Distributed under the terms of the GPL-2.0-or-later.
+See the `LICENSE` file for details.